Advertisement

 How to Read a Chemical Formula Before You Calculate

 To get the right answer, the formula itself must be interpreted correctly.
-That means paying attention to element symbols, subscripts and parentheses.
-Here’s a quick refresher in plain language:
+That means paying attention to element symbols, subscripts, and parentheses.
+Here's a quick refresher:

 This is where many manual mistakes happen in exams and lab notebooks: one missed parenthesis or subscript can completely change the answer.
 The parser in this calculator is built to understand parentheses and counts, so as long as the formula is written correctly, the breakdown it shows will match standard chemistry.